OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 The AFU partition is provided for custom acceleration workloads and may contain both static and partial reconfiguration regions.

-#### **1.4.1 FPGA Interface Manager (FIM)**
+#### **1.3.1 FPGA Interface Manager (FIM)**
 <a name="FIM"></a>
-The updated OFS architecture for Intel Stratix 10 FPGA devices improves upon the modularity, configurability and scalability of the first release of the OFS architecture while maintaining compatibility with the original design.
+The updated OFS architecture for Intel® Stratix 10® FPGA devices improves upon the modularity, configurability and scalability of the first release of the OFS architecture while maintaining compatibility with the original design.
 The primary components of the FPGA Interface Manager or shell of the reference design are:

 * PCIe Subsystem
 * HSSI Subsystem